GabRayz/OCR/README.md

 - `./ocr write_dataset`: Creates a new learning dataset from a directory containing images to be segmented.
 Each image must contain the following string : `0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ'()-_.,?!:;`.
 - `./ocr learn`: Trains a new neural network from a given dataset.
 The so created network can be saved.
 - `./ocr read`: Reads an image using the given neural network.
 The extracted text is displayed and saved into a txt file.

+## Dependencies

+- `SDL2` : `SDL2` is used to make the `Graphical user Interface`.
+- `Image Magick 7` : Import, resize, rotate images.
+- `Hunspell 7` : `Hunspell` is a spell checker and morphological analyzer designed for languages with rich morphology and complex word compounding and character encoding.

+## Features